Cruelty and Compassion

 “That mural shows a few dozen Feldin forming a circle around a Kishla.”

-“The Kishla raises it’s head in song.”
+“The bird raises it’s head in song.”

-“That bird has the usual colors of the Kishla except for two black, knife-shaped marks on its feathers.”
+“It has the usual colors of the Kishla except for two black, knife-shaped marks on its feathers, and the marks in the mural are glowing.”

 I twist my head around, and look at the knife-shaped marks on my feathers, and a shiver passes through me.